Heathwood

 Heathwood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the region.
-Key projects include Pallara Shopping Village, Pallara Development Project at 78-88 Vied Road, Oxley Wedge Industrial Precinct, and Forest Lake Shopping Centre ALDI Extension.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely to impact the area.
+Notable ones include Pallara Shopping Village, Pallara Development Project (78-88 Vied Road), Oxley Wedge Industrial Precinct, and Forest Lake Shopping Centre ALDI Extension.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.